acopperlily/digital-canvas/README.md

 **Tech used:** HTML, CSS, JavaScript

-The grid is made up of tiny divs that change to a slightly darker shade of gray until it is entirely black.
+With either the tap of a finger or the movement of the cursor, the cells turn darker and darker until completely black.
+Then the cells reset to white, and the process begins all over again.
+The size of the cells is adjustable via the slider, and you can reset the canvas by clicking the "CLEAR" button.

 ## Optimizations

-Instead of shades of gray, I would love to implement the ability to change the color of the canvas.
+Advanced features would include a color selection, drawing mode (click or drag), toggling grid lines, and applying an optional blur effect.
+I would also like options for users to engage with the canvas via keyboard and simulate freehand drawing action on touchscreens.

 ## Lessons Learned

-I learned how to use simple math to both build the grid and implement the color increments.
+I learned how to use simple math to both build the grid and implement the shading increments.

 ## Examples
 Take a look at this example that I have in my own portfolio: